Contact Senior Project Leaders about senior project information and hype parties.

 Caps and gowns will be worn over Class/Awards Day attire for both Baccalaureate and Graduation.

-Seniors who are clear of all fines, books, etc. will receive their caps and gowns at Senior Awards/Class Day Practice on May 12.
+Seniors who are to be cleared of all fines, books, etc. will receive their caps and gowns at Senior Awards/Class Day Practice on May 11.

 Girls can use hairpins to secure their caps; however, since boys must remove their hats for prayer, they cannot secure their caps in the same manner.